MaoZain/secondKill_Plus/README.md

 1. Clone this project to local.
 2. python3 env
 3. pip install selenium
+4. check your chrome version "chrome://version/"
-4. install chromedriver in your device
+5. install chromedriver (same version with your chrome) in your device  https://chromedriver.chromium.org/downloads
-5. Obey the rules commented at the beginning.
+6. Obey the rules commented at the beginning.